TheSolutionDeskAndCompany/quality-over-commits/README.md

 - Be respectful and constructive.
 - Stay on topic and use the correct category.
 - No spam or self-promotion outside relevant threads.
-- See [Code of Conduct](CODE_OF_CONDUCT.md) for full details.
+- Review our [Code of Conduct](CODE_OF_CONDUCT.md) for full details.

 ---

+## 🌱 Success Stories

+Have you improved your profile, project, or commit habits thanks to this community?
+Share your story in [Success Stories & Testimonials](https://github.com/TheSolutionDeskAndCompany/quality-over-commits/discussions/new) and inspire others!

+---

+## 💡 Why Quality Matters

+Not all commits are equal.
+A well-written commit, a thoughtful PR review, or a documented issue can show your skills and professionalism far more than a long commit log.
+Discuss and discover what signals matter most for hiring, collaboration, and personal growth.

+---

 ## 💡 Suggestions & Improvement

 Have ideas to make this board better?
-Head to [Suggestions & Feedback](https://github.com/TheSolutionDeskAndCompany/quality-over-commits/discussions/new) and share your thoughts!
+Visit [Suggestions & Feedback](https://github.com/TheSolutionDeskAndCompany/quality-over-commits/discussions/new) and share your thoughts!

 ---